owickstrom/specifying-and-testing-web-applications/src/slides.md

 ## Formal Methods

+- I've been exploring:
     - F*
     - TLA+
     - Temporal logics

-## Quickstrom

-- Idea: mix these together
+## Idea: A Beautiful Mix

 - Use linear temporal logic (LTL) and learnings from formal methods
 - Use it for browser testing
 - Leverage the DOM and introspective capabilities
 - Run as property-based tests

+## Benefits of Quickstrom

-- Benefits (on top of PBT):
+- Many strenghts of property-based testing
+- But also:
     - Focus on specifying and understanding
     - No more `sleep` or `wait`
     - Safety properties can be "weak"